Ukondy/Ukondy/README.md

 Java Developer Full Stack
 -------------------------

-I'm the Java programmer have been studying this language for about 4 years as SQL (MySQL or PostgreSQL).</br>
+I am a Java programmer, I have been studying this language for about 4 years, and I also know databases such as SQL (MySQL or PostgreSQL).
-Solved about 1500 thousand tasks on JavaRush..
-Know the basics of web-design (HTML, CSS, JS, used the JSOUP library). </br>
+About 1,500 thousand problems have been solved in JavaRush.
+I know the basics of web coding (HTML, CSS, JS, used the JSOUP library).
-Managed databases in Java using the Hibernate ORM.
+Managed databases in Java using Hibernate ORM.

 * 🌍  I'm based in Russia, Moscow
 * ✉️  You can contact me at [ukondy.work@gmail.com](mailto:ukondy.work@gmail.com)